NREL/T3CO/docs/installation.md

 `Enter the path where you want to copy demo input files:`

-Choose `y` and provide the desired destination path to get a `demo_inputs` folder containing the `t3co.resources` files copied to your local directory.
+Choose `y` and provide the desired destination path to get a `demo_inputs` folder containing the `t3co.resources` module files copied to your local directory.
 To copy the folder to the current directory you are on, answer the second question with ".".

 ## Running your first analysis
 To learn about the tool and run your first T3CO analysis, proceed to the [Quick Start Guide](./quick_start.md)